Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 19. Sign out as Fabrikam AzSReader1 from the Azure portal and close the window of the web browser using in private/incognito mode.

-20. Navigate back to the Azure Active Directory blade of the tenant associated with the Azure Stack Hub environment and select **Groups**.
+20. Navigate back to the Azure Active Directory blade of the tenant associated with the Azure Stack Hub environment and select **Groups** under **Manage** on the left.

 21. On the Groups - All groups blade, select **+ New group**.